-- 2012-2013 Free Application for Federal Student Aid (FAFSA) to be completed by dependent student and parent.
+- 2016-2017 Free Application for Federal Student Aid (FAFSA), for the applicable academic year, to be completed by dependent student and parent.

-- 2012-2013 Direct PLUS Loan for Parents Worksheet to be completed by the parent
+- 2016-2017 Direct PLUS Loan for Parents Worksheet to be completed by the parent.

 STEP 2: Parent must complete the electronic Direct PLUS Master Promissory Note (MPN) online at: www.studentloans.gov.

-Select: Complete New MPN for Parent PLUS Loans
+Select: Complete a MPN for Parent PLUS Loans

 What is the interest rate for a Direct PLUS Loan?

-Interest is charged on Direct PLUS Loans beginning the date of your loan’s first disbursement.
-For more information on the interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center by phone at 1-800-848-0979.
+Interest is charged on Direct PLUS Loans beginning the date of the loan’s first disbursement.
+See detailed information from the office of Federal Student Aid, the U.S. Department of Education.

 Are there any fees for a Direct PLUS Loan?